 The prospect of choosing an installer and making the change to renewable energy can be quite daunting, but Solar Together makes the switch to clean energy as hassle-free as possible.

 The scheme supports people every step of the way, providing clear and objective information that people can trust, so that they can make a well-informed decision and receive expert guidance throughout the process.

 The bargaining power created by coming together as a group is the core principle behind Solar Together.
 This enhanced buying power allows the scheme to offer more competitive pricing than individual homeowners might get if entering the market alone.

-All Swindon residents (and in wider Wiltshire) who own their own house, or have permission from the landlord to install solar panels can register for the scheme along with small and medium-sized enterprises (non-domestic) and Commonhold Associations meeting this requirement.
+All Swindon residents (and in wider Wiltshire) who own their own house, or have permission from the landlord to install solar panels can register an interest, along with small and medium-sized enterprises (non-domestic) and Commonhold Associations meeting this requirement.